-I would like to extend my profound appreciation to my mother, Hannah Storch, my wife, Danielle Sarah, and my family and friends, whose assistance was invaluable in the preparation and production of this guide.
-I owe special appreciation to Debbie Fox, LCSW, founder and director of Magen Yeladim International; Henya Storch RN, MSN, CEO of the Storch Agency International; and Dr. Joshua Gleis, president of Gleis Security Consulting, LLC.
-My heartfelt thanks go to Michael Masters, National Director and CEO of the Secure Community Network (SCN), and Patrick Daly, Deputy Director and COO, for their tireless efforts on behalf of our communities.
-I am grateful to our talented graphic designers:
+With profound appreciation to my wife, Danielle Sarah, The Chesed Fund and Project Ezra team, and my family and friends, whose assistance was invaluable in the preparation and production of this guide.
+With special appreciation to Debbie Fox, LCSW, founder and director of Magen Yeladim International; Henya Storch, RN, MSN, CEO of the Storch Agency International; and Dr. Joshua Gleis, president of Gleis Security Consulting, LLC.
+My heartfelt thanks go to Michael Masters, national director and CEO of the Secure Community Network (SCN), and Patrick Daly, deputy director and COO, for their tireless efforts on behalf of our communities.
+I am also grateful to our talented graphic designers: